Sb-Vtrs-elfamoso/AIF/README.md

 This repository contains 2 web applications :
 - **recommender_system** : provides you the 5 most similar movie posters to an image
-- **NLP** : provides you the 5 most similar movie corresponding to your text description

-This repository also contains a project about AI explainability : **XAI** containing an implemenetation of RISE and a practical application of explication and evaluation.
+- **NLP** : provides you the 5 most similar movie (according to description) corresponding to the movie title you provided This repository also contains a project about AI explainability : **XAI** containing an implemenetation of RISE and a practical application of explication and evaluation.